 Why resist?
 Or more accurately, why had I resisted visiting Cape Sounio on repeated visits to Athens?
 Is not its iconic 5th century BC Temple of Poseidon, with 15 of the 36 original Doric columns still standing some 200 feet above the Aegean Sea, a must on any Grecian traveler’s checklist?
 Of course it is, but lingering in Athens, drinking in the Acropolis or drinking up another iced coffee, you can get lazy.

 But the Grecotel Cape Sounio, Exclusive Resort is a far better place to invite a little languor into your overprogrammed life.
 This is something that dawned on me gradually as my taxi gradually left the concrete and traffic of Athens behind, going deep south into the dramatic Attica heartland with one stupendous sea view giving way to another in crafty, breathtaking succession.
-What kind of place on earth is this I thought to myself, and why had I waited so long to come to it?

 Is The Cape Sounio Grecotel Exclusive Resort luxurious?
 Obviously, but not overbearingly so and that doesn’t surprise me because I have experienced Grecotel hospitality before, namely in Crete at the fantastic Grecotel Caramel resort, and I’ve heard a thing or two about the Grecotel Corfu Imperial, Exclusive Resort too.

 So let’s say refreshingly so, starting with a welcome drink upon check-in.
 Like the jar of passionfruit lemonade pictured below, with ice cubes (and for all you American ice cube lovers out there, listen up: I didn’t even have to ask for them).
 Sooo good!